iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > very informative, thanks<br> :date: __2020-12-01 02:39:23__

 > I love this app cause it is easy to use and understand, it's also a great way to stay safe from the pandemic!<br> :date: __2020-11-28 06:33:21__

-> Very important information for all to learn!
-To keep an open mind and take precautions that can be life saving!!<br> :date: __2020-11-27 07:04:53__